Mattia Cassani: Fiorentina

-On 24 August 2011 he moved to Fiorentina on loan, for €2 million, with an option to make the move permanent at the end of the season, for another €2.75 million.
-On 2 July 2012 he moved permanently to Fiorentina for the pre-agreed price on a three-year contract.
+On 24 August 2011, Cassani moved to Fiorentina on loan, for €2 million, with an option to make the move permanent at the end of the season, for another €2.75 million.
+On 2 July 2012, he moved permanently to Fiorentina for the pre-agreed price on a three-year contract.

-On 30 January 2013 he moved to Genoa in a temporary deal with the option to purchase, rejoining Rubén Olivera.
+On 30 January 2013, he moved to Genoa in a temporary deal with the option to purchase, rejoining Rubén Olivera.
 In June 2013 Genoa did not excise their option to buy Cassani and sold Nenad Tomović to Fiorentina in a forced auction, as both clubs failed to form an agreement before the deadline.
 On 7 July 2013, Cassani and Olivera were included in La Viola's pre-season friendly.
 Both players were not in the starting line-up.

 Parma

 On 8 August 2013, Cassani was signed by Parma on a temporary deal with the option to buy.
 In July 2014 he was signed outright.